aenemenate/tw-text-edit/README.md

 # tw-text-edit
-  A (currently) Windows-only barebone terminal-like text editor written in C++.
+  A cross-platform barebone terminal-like text editor written in C++.
 I am approaching development in this way: only implementing a feature as needed and if I can make a clear statement for its use, or otherwise produce a valid use case.
 Furthermore, every feature will be implemented according to